ashrafuzzamanabir/AttackOne/README.md

 ### Core Gameplay
 - **Platforming:** Players control Hopper as they jump, run, and navigate through increasingly challenging levels.
 Precision timing and quick reflexes are key to overcoming obstacles.
 - **Collectibles:** Ancient hearts are scattered throughout the game.
 It heals the player
-- **Dialogue and Instructions:** Interactive objects provide players with helpful tips and progress the narrative through line-by-line text displays.
+- **Dialogue and Instructions:** Interactive objects provide players with helpful tips and help them progress the narrative through line-by-line text displays.

 ### Key Features
-- **Jump Mechanics:** A responsive jump system allows players to hop across platforms with fluid motion.
+- **Jump Mechanics:** A responsive jump system allows players to hop freely across platforms.
-- **Collision Interaction:** Objects like heal, obstacles, and leaser interact dynamically with the player, triggering animations, sound effects, and gameplay events.
+- **Collision Interaction:** Objects like to heal, obstacles and leasers interact dynamically with the player, triggering animations, sound effects, and gameplay events.
 - **Win Condition:** Reaching the final goal triggers a celebration sequence, including credits that scroll upward line-by-line to showcase the development team and contributors.

 ## Technologies Used